TheTechOddBug/lon-mirror/README.md

 Adoption here means external usability as a structural measurement layer.

-It does not require full immersion in the entire MB-X.01 history.
+It does not require immersion in the full MB-X.01 archive.

 ---